Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Experiment

 \subsection{Experimental Results}

-\textbf{Overall performance.} To assess the versatility of MIST, we plug it into five representative freeze-based methods: L2P~\cite{wang2022l2p}, DualPrompt~\cite{wang2022dualprompt}, SLCA~\cite{zhang2023slca}, RanPAC~\cite{mcdonnell2023ranpac}, and SimpleCIL~\cite{zhou2025revisiting}.
+\textbf{Overall performance}.
+To assess the versatility of MIST, we plug it into six representative freeze-based methods: L2P, DualPrompt, SLCA, EASE, RanPAC, and SimpleCIL.
 Among them, L2P and DualPrompt are prompt-based methods that freeze the PTM and learn token-like prompts for adaptation.
 SimpleCIL does not involve any parameter tuning and directly trains a prototype classifier on frozen representations.
-RanPAC is an adapter-based method that inserts and fine-tunes lightweight modules in the PTM.
-SLCA adopts a full fine-tuning strategy with a reduced learning rate to balance stability and plasticity.
+RanPAC and EASE are adapter-based methods that inserts and fine-tunes lightweight modules in the PTM.
+SLCA adopts a full fine-tuning strategy with a reduced learning rate.
 As shown in Table~\ref{tab:performance_comparison}, incorporating MIST consistently improves all methods across all datasets.
-For example, DualPrompt/MIST achieves accuracy gains of +1.6\%, +6.0\%, +4.4\%, +1.4\%, and +11.2\% on CIFAR100, ImageNet-R, ImageNet-A, CUB200, and Cars196, respectively.
+For example, DualPrompt/MIST achieves accuracy gains of +1.6\%, +6.0\%, +4.4\%, +1.4\%, and +11.2\% on the five datasets, respectively.
 Furthermore, we observe that many methods perform poorly on the Cars196 dataset.
-For instance, the final accuracies $A_T$ of L2P and SimpleCIL are only 39.6\% and 27.8\%, respectively.
+For instance, the $A_T$ of L2P and SimpleCIL are only 39.6\% and 27.8\%, respectively.
 This is mainly because pretraining knowledge offers limited utility for complex fine-grained vehicle classification, making it particularly challenging for models to adapt to such new domains.
-After inserting MIST as a pre-adaptation stage, the final accuracies of L2P and SimpleCIL increase by +13.1\% and +15.7\% respectively, indicating that MIST effectively enhances the model's ability to align with domain-specific structures before classifier training.
+After inserting MIST, the final accuracies of L2P and SimpleCIL increase by +13.1\% and +15.7\% respectively, indicating that MIST effectively enhances the model's ability to align with domain-specific structures before classifier training.
 Among all methods, RanPAC/MIST achieves the best overall performance, indicating that even well-designed adapter-based methods benefit from the MI-guided tuning stage.
-This highlights the complementary nature of MIST as a general plug-in for enhancing adaptation in various PTM-based CL frameworks.